Mt Coot-tha precinct projects

 - installing new signage on the Discovery Trail and across Mt Coot-tha

-- undertaking planning for a new trail from the Botanic Gardens to the Summit
+- undertaking planning for a new trail from the Brisbane Botanic Gardens Mt Coot-tha to the Summit

 - planning for new mountain bike trails.